Canon AT-1

 The Canon AT-1 is a 35mm FD-mount single-lens reflex camera manufactured by Canon of Japan from December 1976.
 It was produced purely for export and was never sold in the home Japanese market.
 It is a version of the popular AE-1 but without the shutter-speed priority auto-exposure mode of that camera.
 The AT-1 features manual exposure only.
-This made the camera cheaper, as some consumers did not desire or require autoexposure and did not want to pay for it.
+This made the camera cheaper.

 A light meter is included, featuring TTL center-weighted average metering with a CdS photocell, and a match needle in the viewfinder.

 The accessories produced for the AE-1 also work with the AT-1, including motor drives.

+Similar to the AE-1 and AE-1 program camera, it has a built-in light meter.
+The aperture settings are in the lens.